 - Check to ensure the brace is the same length as the toenail.
 Trim if necessary.

-- Then add adhesive to the other end of the brace and finally place it on the toenail, holding it down for perfect curing.
+- Then add adhesive to the brace’s other end and place it on the toenail, holding it down for perfect curing.

-Note: if you suspect the toenail may be infected, you need to consult a doctor for proper treatment.
+Note: if you suspect the toenail may be infected, you must consult a doctor for proper treatment.